The 2021 Interim Tax Bill is due Friday, March 26th, 2021

 How often are we billed?

 Taxes are billed twice a year.
-The first billing, called the Interim Bill, is sent out in February with a due date in March.
+The first billing, called the Interim Bill, is typically sent out in February with a due date in March.
 The interim bill represents 50% of your previous year’s taxes.

 The Final Billing is mailed out in late spring or summer of each year.
 NEW: In 2021, the final bill consists of one installment due in August.
 The final bill reflects any change in the tax rate.